 Effects of Weight on Range and Efficiency

 The weight of a vehicle has a direct impact on its overall performance, and when it comes to electric vehicles like the Nissan Leaf, weight plays a critical role in determining range and efficiency.
-As we’ve discussed earlier, the Leaf’s curb weight can vary depending on the model year and trim level, but how does this weight affect the vehicle’s electric motor and subsequent range and fuel economy?
+As we’ve discussed earlier, the Leaf’s can vary depending on the model year and trim level, but how does this weight affect the vehicle’s electric motor and subsequent range and fuel economy?

 How Weight Impacts Electric Motor Efficiency